-She also spent several years working as a communications officer, researcher and writer for Doctors Without Borders.
-She has also partnered with organisations such as the Johns Hopkins Centre for Global Health to train fellow journalists in the reporting of clinical trials.
+She also spent several years working as a communications officer, researcher and writer for Doctors Without Borders and has partnered with organisations such as the Johns Hopkins Centre for Global Health to train fellow journalists in the reporting of clinical trials.
 In 2011-12, Lopez was an International Women’s Media Foundation HIV Investigative Fellow.

 Lopez is a graduate of the Medill School of Journalism and holds a masters degree from the University of Chicago.